just-llms/justllms/README.md

 Managing multiple LLM providers is complex.
 You need to handle different APIs, optimize costs, and ensure reliability.
 JustLLMs solves these challenges by providing a unified interface that automatically routes requests to the best provider based on your criteria—whether that's cost, speed, or quality.

-**Key Differentiator**: Advanced cluster-based routing using semantic embeddings to intelligently route queries to optimal models based on research from [AvengersPro](https://arxiv.org/pdf/2508.12631).

 ## Installation

 ```bash